 We also have high calibre collaborations with industry directly involved with our teaching:

-Kah will be delivering MDDN 414: User Experience Design Practice.
-Where you'll explore techniques common to user experience (UX) design, such as: persona development, case study analysis, user interface design, rapid visualisation and prototyping.
+User Experience Design Practice—MDDN 417 (30 points): In this course students will become adept at the techniques common to user experience (UX) design, such as: research into persona development, case study analysis, user interface design, rapid visualization and prototyping.
 Students will also become adept at using the industry standard tools and techniques of UX design.

 For further information about the MUXD see the Wellington ICT Graduate School website